-Sr. No. On completing the course, students will be able to CO1 Study the synthesis of new products via different named reactions CO2 Do confirmation of data using spectroscopic techniques CO3 Justify and compare the results with literature CO4 Write and represent the outcomes of scientific finding in graphical and electronic formats.
-CO5 Generate technical skills in the handling of instruments and calculation methods
+S. No. On completing the course, CO1 Synthesis of new products via different named reactions CO2 Confirmation of data using spectroscopic techniques CO3 Justify and compare the results with literature CO4 Write and represent the outcomes of scientific finding in graphical and electronic formats.
+CO5 Generate technical skills in handling of instruments and calculation methods

 M.Sc.
-Chemistry (Semester-III)
+Chemistry (Semester-III) CHE 537 Physical Chemistry Lab-II